Garrett Morgan

 Garrett Augustus Morgan Sr. (March 4, 1877 – July 27, 1963) was an American inventor, businessman, and community leader.
-His most notable inventions were a protective 'smoke hood' that he notably used in a 1916 tunnel construction disaster rescue, a type of three-way traffic light invented in 1923, a hair-straightening cream, and other hair-care products.
+His most notable inventions were a protective "smoke hood" that he notably used in a 1916 tunnel construction disaster rescue, a type of three-way traffic light invented in 1923, a hair-straightening cream, and other hair-care products.
 Morgan created a successful company called "G. A. Morgan Hair Refining Company" based on his hair product inventions.
 He was involved in African Americans' civic and political advancement, especially in and around Cleveland, Ohio.

 Early life and education

-Morgan was born in 1877 in Paris, Kentucky, an almost exclusively African American community.
+Morgan was born on March 4, 1877, in Paris, Kentucky, a predominantly African-American community.
 His father was Sydney Morgan, a freed slave of Confederate General John H. Morgan of Morgan's Raiders.
 His mother, also a freed slave, was Elizabeth Reed, daughter of Rev. Garrett Reed; she was part Native American.
 Garrett Morgan was the seventh of eleven children.
 Morgan received a sixth grade education at Branch Elementary School in Claysville, Kentucky.
 At age 14, he moved in search of work to Cincinnati, Ohio.